Vanille-N/meander.typ/docs/docs.typ

 + flowing `content`, which may also be interspersed with
   - `colbreak`s and `colfill`s to have finer control over how containers are filled.

-Pre-layout options --- for now this concerns only ```typc opt.debug``` --- are configuration settings that come before any layout specification.
+Pre-layout options --- currently ```typc opt.debug``` and ```typc opt.placement``` ---
+are configuration settings that come before any layout specification.
 They apply to the entire layout that follows.

+Post-layout options --- currently ```typc opt.overflow``` --- determine
+how to close the layout and chain naturally with the text that follows.

-Dynamic options and post-layout options are not instanciated yet, but they will be respectively settings that can be updated during the layout affecting all following elements, and after the layout concerning particularly how to close the layout and handle overflows.
+Dynamic options are not instanciated yet, but they will be settings that can be updated during the layout affecting all following elements.

-Global options are being phased out and will progressively be transformed into pre-layout, dynamic, and post-layout options in a manner than is compatible with semantic versioning.
-The first migration is only debug options because this can be done with no breakage of backwards compatibility.

 == Going further